 With a new streaming service comes an all-new superhero show.
 Back in October 2019, AT&T executives announced a Green Lantern-inspired project for the streaming service HBO Max.
 The still-untitled show will be executive produced by Arrowverse co-creator Greg Berlanti, who promised it will be the “biggest DC show ever made.”

-While details about the Green Lantern HBO Max series are still scarce, here’s everything we know about the series so far, from possible release dates to how the Arrow series finale sets up this new show.
+While details about the Green Lantern HBO Max series are still scarce, here’s everything we know about the series so far and how the Arrow series finale sets up this new show.

 The untitled HBO Max series doesn’t have a premiere date yet.
 The series allegedly began filming on April 12, 2021.
 Whenever it finishes filming, it’s not beyond Greg Berlanti to do a quick turnaround, considering what he’s done with the Arrowverse up to this point.